Christmas in Oaxaca Tour

 Christmas in Oaxaca Tour Cost

-Cost does not include: A separate $150.00 (per person) donation check; passport or visa fees; airport or departure taxes; alcoholic drinks, beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; email, telephone and fax charges; or other items of a personal nature.
+Cost does not include: International air from Houston; a separate donation check of $150.00 per person to a designated donation project; passport or visa fees; airport or departure taxes; alcoholic drinks, beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; email, telephone and fax charges; laundry or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

-The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
-Specialists are excited about showing their work to interested enthusiasts.
+The private tours and talks by specialists are scheduled in advance and include a donation to each.
+Scholars are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be available when our groups arrive due to unforeseen commitments.

 Note about Travel in Oaxaca